Alexzava/alexzava.github.io/docs/cv.md

 **Azure Cloud Architect & Dynamics 365/AX Developer** - *Capgemini* (April 2021 - December 2022)

-- Managed and maintained F&O development environments in the Azure cloud for several business entities.
+- Setup and maintenance of virtual development machines in the Azure cloud for portals such as Microsoft F&O and Dynamics 365.
-- Administered user access and permissions within the Azure ecosystem.
+- Administered user access and permissions within the Azure ecosystem (Active Directory).
 - Worked extensively with Microsoft portals, including LCS, Azure, and Dynamics 365 F&O.
-- Developed X++ code for Microsoft Dynamics 365 F&O ERP solutions tailored to marketing companies.
+- Developed X++ code for Microsoft Dynamics 365 F&O ERP.

 ---

 **Remote Web Developer** - *Si4Web (PagineSì)* (2019 - 2021)

-- Developed custom websites for real estate companies and business showcase websites.
+- Developed over 20 custom websites for real estate companies.
 - Integrated and managed back-end services, including API connections and business management software.
 - Interacted directly with clients to gather requirements and ensure project alignment.

 ---

 **Java Software Developer** - *SpecTec* (2016)

-- Developed an in-house Java application to manage the database of their proprietary Warehouse Management Software.
+- Developed an in-house Java application to manage the database of their proprietary Warehouse Management Software AMOS.

 ## Education & Certifications